Leading GPs and LPs confirmed are

 Mr. Tsai holds a BA from the National Taiwan University and an MS from the National Taipei University.

 Jim Tsao is Chairman and Head of China and based in Permira's Shanghai office.
+He has worked on a number of transactions including Grobest.

 Prior to joining Permira, Jim was Partner, in charge of China, for Unitas Capital (formerly known as JP Morgan Partners Asia) for more than 10 years.